alecstem/lib/README.md

 # Collection of miscellaneous projects

 ## Description
-This repository just stores miscellaneous programs I've made in the past and sometimes use.
+This repository just stores all of my miscellaneous projects that are too small for their own repo.

 ### Directory